-Marco Susino is a multi award-winning, multi-cultural artist and music psychologist.
+Marco Susino is a multi award-winning, multi-cultural artist and researcher in the psychology of music.
 He is Lecturer in Creative Arts for Assemblage Centre for Creative Arts, Flinders University, Australia and Visiting Artist and Scholar for The Juilliard School, New York.
 As an artist, his work is characterised and informed by emotional expressions through music and multi-media assemblages of music, movement, and visual expressions.
 His work engages multi-cultural and multi-ethnic views, memories and experiences of emotions, broadly including embodied narratives, social, and individual experiences.

 As a researcher, he investigates what processes are responsible for the communication of emotion in music and embodied expressions, and the effects of culture on such experiences.